Integrity with training, equipping, certification and coaching

 Some operations just need to prevent potential losses and turn to Servimer as their local eyes and ears.
 Some need video monitoring of their day-to-day operations.
 Some need to test for strengths or weaknesses in integrity, risk management, and customer service.
 Some take it even further by utilizing Servimer for training their hourly and management personnel.

-I came to realize that if shoppers do not know what they look for, and are not taught, they will not be able to see it, let alone remember it.
-The shop reports that I was receiving were a waste of time and investment.
+I came to understand that if shoppers do not understand what they are looking for, they will not be able to see it, let alone remember it.
+The reports I was receiving were unreliable, irrelevant and a waste of time and resources.

-The question arose in my mind that consequently gave birth to Servimer, “Was there a mystery shopping company that could provide quality reports produced by shoppers who were educated about the details of the industry they were evaluating?”
-After six months of research, I could find none.
-I determined to create one.
+I began to search for a mystery shopping company that could provide shoppers actually being educated in the industry being evaluated.
+After six months of research, I could find none, so I determined to create one.
+Thus was Servimer born.